 - 1. The study load of the program is 180 ECTS-credits. - 2.
-The study load of the 147 Bachelor is 147 ECTS credits. - 3.
+The study load of the 147 Bachelor is 180 ECTS credits.
+The student can be exempted for 33 ECTS credits if he or she meets the previous education requirements described in article 6.1.2. - 3.
 The study load of the propaedeutic phase is 60 ECTS-credits. - 4.
 The study load is expressed in whole ECTS-credits. - 5.
 The study load of the individual courses is normally at least 3 ECTS credits, or a multiple thereof. - 6.
 If fewer than three students are in attendance at the first session of a course, the lecturer and students may decide in mutual consultation on the format of the lectures.